scholarslab/scholarslab.github.io/collections/_events/workshop-2023-spring-event-prank-day.md

 Make a trick for April Fools day.

-Drop in during open times on Monday, April 1 to make a prank or pick up a kit to take and make.
+Get ready all week long for April 1.
+Come to the TinkerTank during open hours this week to make a prank to fool your friends.

 The Scholars' Lab TinkerTank is located in Clemons Library on the 3rd floor.